akindofcode/arch-openbox/README.md

 # README #

-A collection of scripts to automatize arch linux + openbox installation.
+A collection of scripts to automatize archlinux + openbox installation.

 ### Basepoint ###